shtirlic/yubikeylockd/README.md

 # yubikeylockd

-Simple daemon for locking and unlocking OS X with Yubikey.
+Simple daemon for locking and unlocking macOS with Yubikey.

 ## Install